VanessaYan/STAT-453-Malaria-Bounding-Boxes-Detection/README.md

 - Extract features from regions by AlexNet and save them into phi.npy.

 ##### 2. Fit ridge regression models

+### Object detection
+Reorganize the code and apply object detection on 5 images.

+Each progress approximately costs 1 minute and get over 80% accuracy on predicted boxes regions.

 ## Reference website